 There are lots of wedding traditions I am not a big fan of like tossing the garter and sitting at a sweetheart’s table.

-But the tradition I like the LEAST is that ceremony can start late cause the bride (or groom) can arrive as late as they want.
+But the tradition I like the LEAST is that the bride or grrom can arrive as late as they want.
 This is one urban myth that needs to be squashed.

-5 reasons to start your wedding ceremony on time
+Here are 5 reasons to start your wedding ceremony on time.

 - Your ceremony will be better for it

 Australians arrive early to weddings.
 If the invitation says 3pm, you can bet that the guests start arriving at the venue from 2.30pm.
 I very rarely see a guest arrive late.
 So if you arrive 30 mins late and the ceremony starts at 3.30pm instead of 3pm, you can bet that most of the guests will have been waiting for an hour already at that point.

 It’s not good for them and it’s not good for your ceremony.
 Before the celebrant has even had a chance to wow the crowd with their well-written and witty ceremony, the majority of the guests will already be ‘over it’.
 Trust me on this.
 The celebrant will have to work extra hard to keep them engaged.
 You want them listening during the ceremony not thinking ‘my feet hurt from standing in these ridiculously high shoes’, ‘where’s the toilet?’, and ‘am I getting sunburnt?’, or ‘when can I get to the bar for a drink?’.

 His or her mates will no doubt be making jokes to wind them up for every minute you are late.
 Of course they know you are coming.
 Your wedding isn’t a Julia Roberts’ movie.
 But still, the person standing at the top of the aisle feels lots of unexpected emotions on the wedding day and you don’t really want to add to their nerves.
 Start your marriage right by being kind to them and not making ‘em sweat unnecessarily.